jncc/marine-habitat-classification/README.md

 cd to the plugin folder.
 The nuget.exe executable is saved there in source control so it can be run from the command line.

-The build server creates the Nuget package:
+To create the Nuget package:

     nuget pack -OutputDirectory nupkg